alexhlee6/SpotToCry/README.md

   });
 }
 ```
-To allow users to drag the input to change the `currentTime` of the song, I added an `onChange` event to the `timeskip` element which invokes the `changeCurrentTime` function:
+To allow users to drag the `timeskip` input and change the `currentTime` of the song, I added an `onChange` event to the element which invokes the `changeCurrentTime` function:

 ```javascript
 // client/src/components/player/MusicPlayer.js